 Eligibility to apply

-Only the registered landowner or their agent can apply for consent from AT.
+Only the registered landowner or their representative can apply for consent from AT.

-If the registered landowner appoints an agent to act on their behalf written authority from the registered landowner will need to be included with the application.
+If the registered landowner appoints a representative to act on their behalf written authority from the registered landowner will need to be included with the application.

 When consent from AT is needed